MaraJadeLives/dayne.github.com/_posts/2020-05-25-new_computer.md

 <p class='#meta'>{{page.date}}</p>

-The last 10 years of home computers have been slow tweaking upgrades from mostly spare parts.
+The last 10 years of home computers have been slow tweaking upgrades, mostly from spare parts.
 Here is my home workstation 2020 build with all new core components.

 ### May 2020 Computer Build